 Steven earned a Bachelor of Science in Mechanical Engineering from the University of Texas at San Antonio.
-He began his career at NASA serving as a flight controller in mission control, and later as the active thermal control system the Orion Program manned space
+He began his career at

+NASA serving as a flight controller in mission control, and later as the active thermal control system project engineer for the Orion Program manned space capsule.